 A Prayer for the Destruction of the Deceitful

-55 1 To the Overseer with stringed instruments.—An instruction, by David.
-Give ear, O God, 'to' my prayer, And hide not from my supplication.
-2 Attend to me, and answer me, I mourn in my meditation, and make a noise, 3 Because of the voice of an enemy, Because of the oppression of the wicked, For they cause sorrow to move against me, And in anger they hate me.
-4 My heart is pained within me, And terrors of death have fallen on me.
-5 Fear and trembling come in to me, And horror doth cover me.
-6 And I say, 'Who doth give to me a pinion as a dove?
-I fly away and rest, 7 Lo, I move far off, I lodge in a wilderness.
-Selah.
-8 I hasten escape for myself, From a rushing wind, from a whirlwind.
+55 1 To the chief Musician.
+On stringed instruments: an instruction.
+Of David.
+Give ear to my prayer, O God; and hide not thyself from my supplication.
+2 Attend unto me, and answer me: I wander about in my plaint, and I moan aloud, 3 Because of the voice of the enemy; because of the oppression of the wicked: for they cast iniquity upon me, and in anger they persecute me.
+4 My heart is writhing within me, and the terrors of death are fallen upon me.
+5 Fear and trembling are come upon me, and horror hath overwhelmed me.
+6 And I said, Oh that I had wings like a dove!
+I would fly away, and be at rest; 7 Behold, I would flee afar off, I would lodge in the wilderness; Selah; 8 I would hasten my escape from the stormy wind, from the tempest.

 A Prayer of Trust

-8 My wandering Thou hast counted, Thou—place Thou my tear in Thy bottle, Are they not in Thy book?
-9 Then turn back do mine enemies in the day I call.
-This I have known, that God 'is' for me.
-10 In God I praise the word, In Jehovah I praise the word.
-11 In God I trusted, I fear not what man doth to me, 12 On me, O God, 'are' Thy vows, I repay thank-offerings to Thee.
-13 For Thou hast delivered my soul from death, Dost Thou not my feet from falling?
-To walk habitually before God in the light of the living!
+8 Thou countest my wanderings; put my tears into thy bottle: are they not in thy book?
+9 Then shall mine enemies return backward in the day when I call: this I know, for God is for me.
+10 In God will I praise [his] word; in Jehovah will I praise [his] word.
+11 In God have I put my confidence: I will not fear; what can man do unto me?
+12 Thy vows are upon me, O God: I will render thanks unto thee.
+13 For thou hast delivered my soul from death; [wilt thou] not [keep] my feet from falling, that I may walk before God in the light of the living?

 A Prayer for Rescue from Persecutors

-7 Prepared is my heart, O God, Prepared is my heart, I sing and praise.
-8 Awake, mine honour, awake, psaltery and harp, I awake the morning dawn.
-9 I thank Thee among the peoples, O Lord, I praise Thee among the nations.
-10 For great unto the heavens 'is' Thy kindness, And unto the clouds Thy truth.
-11 Be thou exalted above the heavens, O God.
-Above all the earth Thine honour!
+7 My heart is fixed, O God, my heart is fixed: I will sing, yea, I will sing psalms.
+8 Awake, my glory; awake, lute and harp: I will wake the dawn.
+9 I will give thee thanks among the peoples, O Lord; of thee will I sing psalms among the nations: 10 For thy loving-kindness is great unto the heavens, and thy truth unto the clouds.
+11 Be exalted above the heavens, O God; let thy glory be above all the earth!